-- 4.23.
-The planning obligation, along with relevant consents, will be registered as local land charges45.
-The District Council does not remove the entries upon compliance with the obligations, however, confirmation of compliance may be sought from the Section 106 Monitoring Officer46.
-A copy of the completed planning obligation will be held by the District Council for public inspection. - 4.24.
-The District Council will normally require the payment of financial contributions prior to implementation of a development.
-This will enable mitigation and improvement works to commence during construction of the development and, where feasible, be co-ordinated with the completion of development. - 4.25.
-For phased developments, the staging of payments may be acceptable and to facilitate this, the District Council will seek a phasing plan.
-The developer must inform the District Council
+4.23.
+The planning obligation, along with relevant consents, will be registered as local land charges.
+The District Council does not remove the entries upon compliance with the obligations, however, confirmation of compliance may be sought from the Section 106 Monitoring Officer.
+A copy of the completed planning obligation will be held by the District Council for public inspection.

-45 The applicant may be required on occasion to register the agreement as a charge against the title of the property at HM Land Registry.
-Any requirement will be made clear during the process of negotiation.
+The applicant may be required on occasion to register the agreement as a charge against the title of the property at HM Land Registry.
+Any requirement will be made clear during the process of negotiation. section106monitoring@midsussex.gov.uk

-46 section106monitoring@midsussex.gov.uk